NotProgrammerForSureForReddit/MS-Teams-Transcripter/README.md

 - Designed only for the **web version** of Microsoft Teams (script is working/listening only at links STARTING with`teams.microsoft.com` & ` https://teams.live.com/v2/`)
 - Requires MS Teams in web browser and **Live Captions CC** to be enabled during the meeting
-- Works best when used in an **active tab** (browser throttling may impact performance)
+- Works best when used in an **active tab** (browser throttling may impact performance) - otherwise, when the tab will unfreeze, big amount of text will go at the same second, making it look like everything was being said at the same time

 ## 🔧 How to Use

 1. Install [Tampermonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) browser extension (works on [Chrome/Firefox/Opera/Edge/Safari](https://www.tampermonkey.net/) — you need to enable developer settings for that extension (follow Tampermonkey guide or search on Google)
-2. Create a new script and paste the contents of `MS-Teams-Scripter.js`
+2. Create a new script and paste the contents of [`MS-Teams-Scripter`](https://github.com/NotProgrammerForSureForReddit/MS-Teams-Transcripter/blob/main/MS-Teams-Transcripter)
 3. Join a Microsoft Teams meeting (web version)
 4. Ensure **Live Captions CC** are turned on.
 You can enable them to be always on by default (HIGHLY RECOMMENDED).
 Other users doesn't see that you have it enabled/using it.
 5. The logger will detect live captions CC window with text, and will start capturing automatically